miguelHx/personal-website/content/revisiting-fundamentals.md

 I'll keep going down the list for Core Programming section, while concurrently going through another course from another section.
 Doing just 2 courses concurrently for now but that may change.

+I don't plan on completing ALL of the courses.
+I'm picking and choosing what I believe to be the most important or relevant, in an order that makes sense.
+Courses such as computer graphics, or machine learning, for example, I won't be taking because I'm not targeting that specific type of job.

+I won't be taking the calculus courses from the core math section since I already took them in college and feel like I could easily pick up necessary info if needed.

 ### Why go back to the basics?

 First, a little background.
 I earned a Bachelor’s degree in Computer Science & Engineering back in 2019.
 It took me four years.
 Between 2019 until now, I got 3.5 years of professional software engineering experience.
 I also had some career gaps in between due to personal reasons.